polyaxon/polyaxon/docs/concepts/experiment-groups-hyperparameters-optimization.md

 Create a new file, let's call polyaxonfile_override.yml

 > You can call your polyaxonfiles anything you want.
-By default polyaxon commands look for files called `polyaxonfile.yml`.
+By default Polyaxon commands look for files called `polyaxonfile.yml`.
 If you call your files differently or want to override values, you need to use the option `-f`

 ```bash